MadLadSquad/MadLadSquadSite/monthly-newsletter/2024/September.md

 improvements, including a C API, `va_list` specialisations of variadic functions and more.

 ### Cleaning up all codebases
-Due to a lot of our code being coupled with legacy constructs from the [UntitledVulkanGameEngine](https://github.com/MadLadSquad/UntitledVulkanGameEngineOld), some large parts of our code has had some legacy naming remaining.
-In preparation for [UntitledImGuiFramework](https://github.com/MadLadSquad/UntitledImGuiFramework) 0.9.8.0 we decided to clean up these references and make the code more modern.
+Due to a lot of our code being coupled with legacy constructs from the [UntitledVulkanGameEngine](https://github.com/MadLadSquad/UntitledVulkanGameEngineOld), some large parts of our code have had some legacy naming remaining.
+In preparation for [UntitledImGuiFramework](https://github.com/MadLadSquad/UntitledImGuiFramework) 0.9.8.0, we decided to clean up these references and make the code more modern.

 ### cimgui_extra 1.0